-This well-worn storefront on Elvis Presley Boulevard serves fine pork shoulder sandwiches.
-When you order one, a sufficient amount of meat is heated then vigorously chopped on a wooden block and piled on a bun mixed with your choice of hot or mild sauce.
+When you order a pork shoulder sandwich at Payne's, a sufficient amount of meat is heated then chopped on a wooden block and piled on a bun mixed with hot or mild sauce.
 Atop the pork goes a layer of pickly-sweet slaw.
-The sandwich, available in normal and jumbo sizes, is wrapped in wax paper and held together with toothpicks.
-It is a royal mess, well-nigh impossible to eat like a normal sandwich by picking it up in one or two hands and bringing the whole thing to your mouth.
-You can try that, but vast amounts of pork will fall out and sauce will spill and you will eventually be picking up pieces of meat, slaw and even sauce-sopped bun with two fingers as if they were dainty-sized, albeit outrageously messy, petits-fours.
+Available in normal and jumbo sizes, the sandwich is wrapped in wax paper and held together with toothpicks.
+It is a mess, well-nigh impossible to eat like a normal sandwich by picking it up in one or two hands and bringing the whole thing to your mouth.
+You can try that, but vast amounts of pork will fall out and sauce will spill and you will eventually be picking up pieces of meat, slaw, and even sauce-sopped bun with two fingers as if they were dainty-sized, albeit outrageously messy, petits-fours.

-Aside from the charm of the pitmaster, Payne’s is basic indeed: a few scattered tables to which you carry your own food, which is presented ready-wrapped.
-The menu is posted on a moveable-letter board above the order counter, where the short list includes beef barbecue, sausages, rib tips, and boloney, with sides of beans, slaw and French fries.
+Beyond the pork barbecue sandwich, the menu is a short list of smokehouse classics: beef barbecue, sausages, rib tips, and boloney, with sides of beans, slaw, and French fries.
 In our experience none of these is stellar; but the pig sandwich is.